mattcarlotta/nvi/README.md

 ## Running

-### POSIX (Linux, macOS, WSL)
+### Run in POSIX (Linux, macOS, WSL)

-The POSIX build defaults to `--format nul`, emitting NUL-delimited ENVs: each `KEY=value` pair, then each command token.
-Then `xargs -0` splits the ENVs and hands them off to `env`, which sets the variables and runs the command.
+The POSIX build defaults to `--format nul`, emitting: `KEY=value\0` assignments followed by shell commands.
+Then `xargs -0` splits the emitted ENVs and hands them off to `env`, which sets the ENVs to the shell, and then the command runs.

 ```sh
 nvi [flags|command] -- [command] | xargs -0 env